an essay in Natural Philosophy

 I considered the relationship of light and mass.
 We think of action in terms of time: something causes another to happen, and the movement of time is created.
 But how can we measure the action of light on mass?
 Surely it must be a moment of zero duration, if one party does not exist within the realm of time.
 But when I thought more of the nature of action itself, I could think of no other action THAN the transition of mass to radiation, or vice versa.
 If we track every action down to its smallest component, it turns out to be some such reaction.
 I have enquired of this to physicist friends, whether there can be any action other than between light and mass, and it would seem not.
 That as a photon strikes an atom, an electron is either moved to another orbit, or is exchanged; two elementary particles with mass collide, and the collision is expressed in terms of radiation, much as two flints striking create a spark.
 The light that enters my eye strikes electrons within the atoms that make up the iris, and each electrical shunt or chemical reaction that transports the image down the optic nerve to eventually register in my brain, consists of some mass/radiation exchange; a series of tiny unique occasions of zero duration, stimulated by the energy of the pulse of light, and coordinated by the overarching desire of my brain to ‘see’.

 The trouble with zero duration is that it equates to nothing! … Ah, but then! .. a eureka moment.
-I suddenly had two moments of zero duration: the present, and action.
+I suddenly had two moments of zero duration, two seemingly intractable problems: the present, and action.
 What if I put the two together?
+What if they are the same thing, different aspects of the same phenomenon?
 So the present becomes the gateway through which mass and radiation interact, and the moment of the present suddenly becomes real, and the only point at which action can truly occur.

 This is all very well, but it hardly helps with describing the world we experience.
 For we do experience time, and without the connection of past to future there is no meaning.
 The expression of our existence requires more than a moment of zero duration; the present we know has depth and texture.
 So how might we use formal aspiration, as an essential ingredient, to help solve this puzzle? … time to get particular!